-Go to SECURITY > AUTH SERVER > Local User Database
+▶ Go to Object > User/Group and switch to the User tab

-- Active: Click the checkbox to make the user account active - User Name: Enter a username for the new user (here: alice).
-Write down the user name as 6 on your → Configuration Checklist
+▶ Click the Add button

-Password: Enter a password for this new user.
-Make sure to remember the password, or write it down as 4 on your → Configuration Checklist
+- ▶ User Name: Enter a username for the new user (here: alice).
+Write down the user name as ❸ - ▶ User Type: Choose user from the pop-up - ▶ Password: Enter a password for this new user.
+Make sure to remember the password, or write it down as 4 - ▶ Click OK to add the user

 To add more users, simply repeat this step.
-You might want to connect the device to an existing (RADIUS) authentication server later.
+You might want to connect the device to an existing (LDAP or RADIUS) authentication server later (remember to select the appropriate user type for the external authentication server in the User Type pop-up).
 We recommend using a local user for initial setup and testing.